Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 <img src="{{ site.baseurl }}/assets/images/autonomy-diagram.png" alt="Autonomy" style="width: 90%;" />

-In other words, if you want to stop working in a code factory, you have to adopt a fast process, and start executing efficiently.
+In other words, if you want to stop working in a code factory, focusing solely on your own technical excellence won't be enough.

 ### Self-organizing for technical debt
 Code factories frequently orphan technical debt and that makes it a great place to start.
 Perhaps you already have